abbbi/virtnbdbackup/README.md

 In order to backup virtual machines from a remote host, you must specify an [libvirt URI](https://libvirt.org/uri.html) to the remote system.

-The following example saves the virtual machine `src` from the remote libvirt host `hypervisor` to the local directory `/tmp/backupset`, it uses the `root` user for both the libvirt and ssh authentication:
+The following example saves the virtual machine `vm1` from the remote libvirt host `hypervisor` to the local directory `/tmp/backupset/vm1`, it uses the `root` user for both the libvirt and ssh authentication:

 ```
-virtnbdbackup -U qemu+ssh://root@hypervisor/system --ssh-user root -d src -o  /tmp/backupset
+virtnbdbackup -U qemu+ssh://root@hypervisor/system --ssh-user root -d vm1 -o  /tmp/backupset/vm1
 ```

 See also: [Authentication](#authentication)